Factors to Consider

 Please visit: for more information on ESL courses

 Many universities have student health centers that offer basic medical care at little or no cost to students.
-If you know that you have a specific medical condition or will require regular medical care, you will want to locate a university that has adequate student health services and is located near a comprehensive medical center.
-Remember that health care for major illnesses or accidents can be extremely expensive in the United States, so health insurance is essential.
+If you know that you have a specific medical condition or will require regular medical care, you will want a university that has adequate student health services and is located near a comprehensive medical center.
+In countries like the United States, accidents can rack up exorbitant medical bills.
+While Australia boasts a universal healthcare system, there may be limitations if you’re not a citizen.
+Do your research and make sure you’re covered

 Please visit: for information on international health and travel insurance.